top of page

 Half Life Dreamcast Gold.jpg

-Half Life White Label dreamcast
+White Label HL

-Half-Life (Nov 7, 2000 video)
+Half-Life (Nov 7, 2000 Dreamcast Trailer White Label)

 Guide Book Half-Life Dreamcast1024_1.jpg

-• In-depth strategies that will ensure the survival of the game's hero
+• In-depth strategies to ensure survival

-• Maps of all zones
+• Maps of all levels

-• Statistics for all weapons and monsters
+• Specifications for all weapons and monsters

 • A complete list of cheat codes and tips for unlocking them

-You can download the official Half-Life Dreamcast guide below:
+You can download the official Half-Life Dreamcast guide below :

 I'd like to thank Jeff Pobst, Robert Morgane, Dan Amrich and Brian Kraak for their availability and kindness, and for taking the time to answer my questions.
 Their testimonials allow us to learn more about Half-Lifre Dreamcast, behind the scenes of its development, the reasons of its cancellation and the way it was covered by the specialized press.